vishalnarkhede/git-sync/README.md

 With this, all the branches which end with <branch_suffix> will be synced with origin/master branch.

+If there are any conflicts with some branch, those branches will be listed at the end of command.

 e.g., If you want to sync all the branches which end with "Release-Module", something like "Test-Release-Module", You will run `git sync Release-Module`